Lillian Pierce

 Lillian Beatrix Pierce is a mathematician whose research connects number theory with harmonic analysis.
-She was one of the first mathematicians to prove nontrivial upper bounds on the number of elements of finite order in an ideal class group.
+She is a professor of mathematics at Duke University.

-She won the 2018 Sadosky Prize for research that "spans and connects a broad spectrum of problems ranging from character sums in number theory to singular integral operators in Euclidean spaces" including in particular "a polynomial Carleson theorem for manifolds".
-She is a professor of mathematics at Duke University, and a von Neumann Fellow at the Institute for Advanced Study.
+Early life and education

 Pierce was home-schooled in Fallbrook, California and began playing the violin at age four.
 By age 11 she began performing professionally as a violinist.
 As a teenager, she also started taking classes at a local community college, accumulating so many units that some of the universities she applied to refused to consider her for freshman admission.

 She entered Princeton University majoring in mathematics but intending to pursue an MD–PhD program;